HSaleem352/Bootcamp_Project_3/README.md

 # Breast Cancer Research Group

 ## Description of Project
-The proposal is essentially a summary of your interests and intent.
-Be sure to include the following details:
-The kind of data you’d like to work with and the field you’re interested in (finance, healthcare surveys, etc.)
-The questions you’ll ask of the data
-Possible source for the data

-Data Type:
 Our project 3 will focus on Breast Cancer data analysis We will be continuing with our data set from project one and performing a data visualization Our data set will come from the COVID-19 and Cancer Consortium (CCC19) breast cancer and racial disparities outcomes study It consists of demographic data for patients with Breast Cancer and COVID-19 and provides information on their COVID-19 outcomes

 ## Questions we are asking of the data: